Certified ADHD Coach &

 - Certified Yoga Teacher for Special Needs (Your Sunshine) at National Integrative Wellness and Resource Center (formerly Yoga Toka).

 I am also the Principal at The House of Perry Educational Business Consulting Limited Liability Company, LLC.
 Moreover, it offers academic, ADHD, and Executive Functioning (EF) coaching, mentoring, and tutoring and small business consulting.

 Areas of interest and Services:

 My areas of interests and services offered to adults, teens and college students include:

 - Transition Coaching and Support (HS to College; College to Workplace; Adults (of ALL ages) returning to school or work (paid or volunteer) after retirement).

 Now offering summer hours for teens and adults struggling to catch up with online school and ask for more information.

 About My Personal Journey and Me:

-I was diagnosed with ADHD at 40.
+My ADHD diagnosed at 40.
 I am also the parent of children with ADHD and executive functioning.
 My individual and familial experiences led me to seek training and certification as an ADHD coach.
 It has been a challenging yet rewarding process to not only help myself but many other people suffering from the same conditions and see how things can be much better.

-I am also a doctoral candidate for my Doctor of Education and completing graduation requirements for an ecumenical spiritual direction program, enabling me to learn and practice more than 50 tools as MTBI, Intensive Journaling, and the Enneagram, which compliment coaching.[JP3]
+I am also a doctoral candidate for my Doctor of Education and completing graduation requirements for an ecumenical spiritual direction program.
+It is enabling me to learn and practice more than 50 tools as MTBI, Intensive Journaling, and the Enneagram, which compliment coaching.[JP3]

 [i] Ratey, N. A. (2002).
 Life Coaching for Adult AD/HD.
 In S. Goldstein & A. T. Ellison (Eds.).
 Clinician’s Guide to Adult ADHD: Assessment and Intervention.
 London: Academic Press.